ezzye/writeToBeHeard3/README.md

 optimises my mental welbeing both now and in the future.

 Just an idea.
 Thanks for reading;)

-So links to content must depend on the following:
--user initial location or perscribed location
--user initial time of viewing or precribed time
--user initial machine or prescried machine
--user initial login or prescribed login
--user initial face recognition or presribed face recognition

-Posts can:
--time out
--be groups of posts

-UX intuitively allows user to set conditions for link:
--use snap chat like hidden controls such as swipes

 # angular-seed — the seed for AngularJS apps